-A {\em ribbon structure} on a finite tree is a choice of a planar embedding up to isotopy.
-The ribbon structure can be specified by a cyclic ordering of the edges incident to each vertex.
 After passing to a further subsequence, we may assume that $\mathcal{T}_n$ are all canonically isomorphic with the same ribbon structure.
-Thus, we denote $\mathcal{T}$ as the underlying ribbon finite tree, with the isomorphism
+Thus, we denote by $\mathcal{T}$ the underlying ribbon finite tree, with the isomorphisms